-The information on governance included here supplements that described in the Governors' report and in the statement of trustees' responsibilities and in the Statement of Governors' responsibilities.
-The board of Governors has formally met 3 times during the year.
+The information on governance included here supplements that described in the Governors' report and in the statement of Governors' responsibilities and in the Statement of Governors' responsibilities.
+The Board of Governors has formally met 3 times during the year.

-Attendance during the year at meetings of the board of Governors was as follows:
+Attendance during the year at meetings of the Board of Governors was as follows: